sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 #### Segment Line

-Sometimes helpful to create splits that make information for digestible, try not to over use it.
+Sometimes helpful to create splits that make information more digestible, try not to overuse it.

 ```
 ---